NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

 Promoters

-On the NPS survey, promoters are customers who give you a score of 9 or 10.
-They are users who are satisfied with your product because it gives them continuous value.
-It’s your loyal customers who have the highest probability of staying with you over the long run.
+Promoters are customers who give you a score of 9 or 10 on the NPS survey.
+They are the users who are happy with your product because they get continuous value from it.
+They are your loyal customers whom you are most likely to retain over the long run.

-In fact, they might even become your power users, who not only engage with your product the most but also become brand advocates.
-As a result, they can increase revenue by attracting more users.
+They might even become your power users, who not only engage with your product the most but also are active brand advocates.
+Thus, they can bring about more growth in revenue by drawing in more users.

 Passives